henrikingo/JiraDash/README.md

 Set fixVersions field for all (not closed) issues from the epic they belong to.
 The idea is that project manager can manage the fixVersions field purely on the epic level, and individual issues get automatically set.

+## Dashboards

+`./JiraDash dependencies --out-dir`

+List all epics, group by component and create a dependency graph by following the "Depends on" links.